AnnaMGardner/CS4641Project/index.md

 {% include 3d_brain.html %}

 This prediction is based on a supervised machine learning model trained on data from the internet and should not replace medical advice from your doctor.
+The model used is a Support Vector Machine (SVM) with a Radial Basis Kernel.
+Based on our dataset of over 5,000 patients, this model had an accuracy of 95% for stroke prediction.

 ## Introduction
 Strokes are one of the most common diseases.
 They affect the arteries within and leading to the brain.
 Globally, strokes are the second leading cause of death, accounting for approximately 11% of all deaths according to the World Health Organization (WHO).
 There are many factors that can be used to predict a patient's risk of stroke including high blood pressure, smoking, diabetes, high cholesterol levels, heavy drinking, high salt and fat diets, and lack of exercise.
 Most importantly, older people are more likely to suffer from a stroke than younger people.
 In addition, those who have already had a stroke are at greater risk of experiencing another.
 Therefore, our team aims to predict a patient's risk of stroke based on a robust dataset.
 We hope to create an interactive web component to display our results, and remind those who have high-risk health measurements to act preventatively and change their lifestyles to avoid stroke.